 About

-Living and working as a street artist in Southeast London, Elena Cruz is an American-born painter and writer who places individual experiences within the context of social systems.
-Using humor and an analytical eye, she employs multiple layers of material and concept to depict humanity as embedded within — as well as having the power to shape — intangible political and economic surroundings.
-In doing so, she explores how the individual molds and reflects the grand societal makeup and vice versa.
-To do so, she publicly hangs her personal reflections as street art, playful in nature and disposable under time.
+Living and working in Southeast London, Elena Cruz is an American-born writer and painter who places individual experiences within the context of their surroundings.
+Using humor and an analytical eye, she employs multiple layers of material and concept to depict humanity as embedded within — as well as having the power to help shape — their homes.
+In doing so, she explores how the individual molds and reflects their societal makeup and vice versa, with local community care and maintenance as a constant focus.

 For several years, Cruz worked as an arts journalist to support herself throughout undergrad.
-Following, she obtained a master’s degree in international political economy from King’s College London with the intention of becoming a reporter on the business of art.
-However, she realized she wanted to reiterate what she learned to help create change instead of writing about the art others make.
-She had oil painted for herself since she was 16 and wrote regularly since she was 3; all she needed was some courage to turn her passion for the arts into her career, which she launched one year ago.
+In 2021-22, she obtained a master’s degree in international political economy from King’s College London with the intention of becoming a reporter on the business of art.
+However, she realized she wanted to reiterate what she learned in her studies to help create impactful art instead of writing about the art others make.
+She had oil painted for herself since she was 16 and wrote regularly since she was 3; all she needed was some courage to turn her passion for the arts into her career, which she launched in London with rapid, welcome reception.

 Cruz